sunny-chung/hello-http/doc/transports/http-2.md

 Note that some non-informational frame headers are not logged, for example, padding.

 ## Push Promises
-There is no concrete support to push promises as they are deprecated.
-Nonetheless, their responses can be found in the Transport Timeline.
+~~There is no concrete support to push promises as they are deprecated.
+Nonetheless, their responses can be found in the Transport Timeline.~~

+Push promise support has been removed since Hello HTTP v1.6.0.